 Whiskey in a Teacup by Reese Witherspoon (Kindle edition)

 This is an incredibly sweet, intimate, light-mood book about childhood memories, family, beautiful living, get-togethers, music, love, motherhood, and almost everything.
-It’s an easy read through girlish pink glasses.
+In other words, it’s an easy read through girlish pink glasses.
 I like it a lot.
 It sets such a good mood, leaves you with a nice cozy feeling, and gives you some ideas about the different types of music to listen to or a new South American food recipe to try.
 Very different from the books I read during this period, yet very nice for ar change.

 The Explosive Child: A New Approach for Understanding and Parenting Easily Frustrated, Chronically Inflexible Children by Dr. Ross W. Green, Ph.D.
 (Audible version)